hardbyte/sorting-gym/README.md

 ### Ideas to take it further:

-- [ ] Accelerate environment with cython (if required)
+- Accelerate environment with cython (if required)
-- [ ] Open PR to `gym` for a discrete parametric space
+- Open PR to `gym` for a discrete parametric space
-- [ ] Abstract out a Neural Controller Mixin/Environment Wrapper?
+- Abstract out a Neural Controller Mixin/Environment Wrapper?
-- [ ] Consider a different/enhanced instruction set.
+- Consider a different/enhanced instruction set.
   Instead of always comparing every pointer and data element in the view (and neighbours), have explicit comparison instructions.
 Could extend to other math instructions, including accounting for variable cost of the instructions.
+- Instead of passing previous arguments, consider passing in the number of instructions executed in the current scope as a cheap program counter.
+-

 ## Run test with pytest